-In August 2018, the FASB issued Accounting Standards Update No. 2018-15, Intangibles - Goodwill and other - Internal-Use Software (Subtopic 350-40), which amended its guidance for costs of implementing a cloud computing service arrangement and aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs of a hosting arrangement that is a service contract over the term of the hosting arrangement.
+In August 2018, the FASB issued Accounting Standards Update No. 2018-15, Intangibles - Goodwill and other - Internal-Use Software (Subtopic 350-40), which amended its guidance for costs of implementing a cloud computing service arrangement and aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software.
+This new standard also requires customers to expense the capitalized implementation costs of a hosting arrangement that is a service contract over the term of the hosting arrangement.
 The guidance is effective for fiscal years beginning after December 15, 2019, with early adoption permitted.
 The Company is evaluating the impact of adopting this amendment to its financial statements.